SpineEventEngine/SpineEventEngine.github.io/docs/introduction/index.md

     An event is dispatched by the ID of the entity which generated the event.
   * <strong>Domain-specific operations</strong> on entities of this kind.

-Repositories are added to Bounded Context when it is created:
+Repositories are added to the Bounded Context they belong when it is created:

 <pre class="highlight lang-java">
 <code>BoundedContext tasksContext = BoundedContext.multiTenant("Tasks")